michealkeines/Proyx/README.md

 ## Open gaps & improvements

-1. **UI wiring** – the renderer is currently static (vanilla JS).
-Flesh out real JSON/TS-based components, virtualize long lists, and replace the manual DOM updates with a framework if preferred.
+1. **Live intercept controls** – the UI already surfaces Resume/Modify/Drop actions, but the backend still treats these mainly as state transitions; wire the UI payloads to real request mutations (and persist edited bodies) inside `ProxyState`.
-2. **Intercept controls** – currently `resume_intercept` just releases requests; the plan is to add edit/resume/drop controls in the UI and persist lifecycle events (`request`, `intercept`, `response`) through the store.
+2. **Replay enrichment** – the replay tab mirrors stored snapshots, but payloads and response metadata are lightweight; stream more headers/bodies/duration info from `ProxyState` so the editor can faithfully replay traffic.
-3. **Replay actions** – replay currently just resets the proxy state; integrate request editors, stored collections, and replay scheduling via additional commands/events.
+3. **State metadata & filtering** – the `ConnectionStore` normalizes backend snapshots, but it could retain timestamps, tags, and session growth to drive richer filters/pagination; consider memoized selectors or virtualization for long histories.
-4. **Testing & tooling** – introduce unit/integration tests over the state machine, ProxyState, and tauri commands; consider harnesses for capturing live intercept scenarios.
+4. **Testing & tooling** – add unit/integration coverage for the `ConnectionStore`, tauri commands, and `ProxyEvent` wiring so UI workflows (toggle, resume, replay) stay reliable across refactors.
-5. **Documentation** – keep `ui_mode_design.md` in sync with any tab/component changes, expand this README with build/run scripts for the UI toolchain you adopt, and document how the renderer consumes `proxy-event` payloads.
+5. **Documentation** – keep `ui_mode_design.md` synced with the React tabs/components, list the available Tauri invocations in this README, and capture how the renderer consumes `proxy-event` payloads for future contributors.